tact-lang/pitaya/docs/SPECIFICATION.md

 fi
 ```

+Alternate import paths such as `git bundle` are not implemented.
+The supported import path is `git fetch` from the isolated workspace under the repository lock defined above.

 This operation runs under the per-repo import lock to serialize updates to refs and packs.
 Unique branch names avoid cross-branch conflicts; the lock prevents ref/pack races.

 The idempotent pre-check ("does the branch already equal the workspace HEAD?") **and** the subsequent `git fetch` MUST both occur while holding the same per-repo import lock.